sks3i/sks3i.github.io/_just_math/From numbers to Shapes.md

 From Sets,  we can add a single way to combine entities, creating a semigroup.
 For example,  chaining image filters (blur, sharpening), forms a semigroup.
 They have the following properties:

-● One operation: Single way to combine entities.
+- One operation: Single way to combine entities.
-● Associative: Grouping doesn't affect the results.
+- Associative: Grouping doesn't affect the results.
 For example, $ (a \cdot b) \cdot c = a \cdot (b \cdot c)$.
-● No identity or inverse operation.
+- No identity or inverse operation.

 #### Semiring

 From Sets, if we add two ways to combine entities,  we get semirings.
 They have the following properties:

-●
+- Two operations: Addition and multiplication.
+- No additive or multiplicative inverse.